Aaryadeep/E-Commerce/README.md

 ## Contact

-For any inquiries, please reach out to [your email].
+For any inquiries, please reach out to aaryadeep21122003@gmail.com .